Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Procedures

-Any member of the College Community may raise a concern under the policy if they have been impacted by a student's behaviour AND that behaviour is in breach of Student Community Standards Policy.
+1. Any member of the College Community may submit a report under the policy if they have been impacted by a student's behaviour AND that behaviour is in breach of Student Community Standards Policy.

-The College may choose to submit a report, without a Reporting Individual, if information comes forward that a breach has occurred that may involve risk to others/community.
-This would occur in exceptional circumstances where an individual expresses concern to a Manager of Student Services and/or others about making a report and/or the College believes it is in the best interest of the campus and/or larger community to submit a report without a Reporting Individual.
-The College may choose to submit a report if a Reporting Individual, who is a student has submitted a false SCS report previously.
+3. The College may choose to submit a report without a Reporting Individual, if information comes forward that a breach has occurred that may involve risk to others/community.
+This would occur in exceptional circumstances where an individual expresses concern to the Student Care Navigator and/or others about making a report and/or the College believes it is in the best interest of the campus and/or larger community to submit a report without a Reporting Individual.
+The College may choose to submit a report if a Reporting Individual, who is a student, has submitted a false SCS report previously.
 The Reporting Individual may then become a Responding Student in a SCS report.

-If a community member is unsure that the concern belongs under the Student Community Standards policy, they can consult with the Manager of Student Services (MSS) on campus prior to submitting.
-A SCS report MUST be a violation of the Student Community Standards policy and not a holding place for behaviours that are not breaches of the policy.
-If there is reason to believe that mental health issues are involved with a student, a consultation with the campus counsellor or another NSCC Counsellor can be requested.
+1. If a community member is unsure that the concern belongs under the Student Community Standards policy, they can consult with the Student Care Navigator (SCN) for their region/campus for guidance on an approach.
+A SCS report MUST be a breach of the Student Community Standards policy.
+If there is reason to believe that mental health issues are involved with a student, a consultation with the campus Counsellor or another NSCC Counsellor can be requested.

 1. To make a report, an online form must be submitted.
-In exceptional circumstances, where completing the online form would cause more harm to the Reporting Individual, an alternate format to a report can be submitted in consultation with the Manager of Student Services.
+In exceptional circumstances, where completing the online form would cause more harm to the Reporting Individual, an alternate format to a report can be submitted in consultation with the Student Care Navigator.

-1. Students may seek out a trusted College employee to help them decide if they want to submit a report and learn about what happens when they do.
-Any Student Services employee or other community member can assist a student in completing a report if they are unable to do so.
+2. Students may seek out a trusted College employee to help them decide if they want to submit a report and learn about what happens when they do.
+Any Student Services employee or other community member can assist a student in completing a report if needed.

-2. If an alternate format for the SCS report form is required, the Reporting Individual can reach out to the Manager of Student Services.
+3. If an alternate format for the SCS report form is required, the Reporting Individual can reach out to the Student Care Navigator.

-2. The College encourages individuals to submit a report as soon as possible after a situation occurs and after careful consideration that the Reporting Individual is willing to participate in a relational process to address the concern if it is safe to do so.
-When possible, Respectful Community Policy is an option for all community members to use to resolve conflict and restore relationships.
-The College recognizes individual differences and historical trauma may impact reporting times, so there are no deadlines for making a report, however, some types of information may not be available with time.
+4. The College encourages individuals to submit a report as soon as possible after a SCS breach occurs.
+The College recognizes individual differences, and historical trauma may impact reporting times, so there are no deadlines for making a report; however, some types of information may not be available with time.

 1. Information obtained in the SCS process is considered confidential and will only be shared with other NSCC community members as reasonably required to understand and address the concern.

-2. Proper understanding of a concern will require the disclosure of the identity of the Reporting Individual and the Responding Student(s).
+2. Proper understanding of a concern will require the disclosure of the identity of the Reporting Individual and the Responding Student(s) to those who are best able to support.

-3. In rare cases, the College may keep the identity of the Reporting Individual and any identified witnesses confidential for safety purposes.
+3. The College may keep the identity of the Reporting Individual and any witnesses confidential if there are safety concerns.

-4. All individuals involved in the process and having access to information contained in a SCS file, including the report, will be expected to hold this information as confidential to protect the integrity of the process and personal information of those involved.
+4. All individuals involved in the process and having access to information contained in a SCS file, including the report, are to hold this information confidential to protect the integrity of the process and personal information of those involved.

-Student Community Standards applies to non-academic behaviours that occur during enrollment of a NSCC student whether these behaviours occur on or off campus, including the online environment, related to their learning, living and/working at the College.
+1. Student Community Standards applies to non-academic behaviours that occur during enrollment of a NSCC student whether these behaviours occur on or off campus, including the online environment, related to their learning, living and/working while a student at the College.

-1. Where a concern is outside the scope of this policy or is one that should be more appropriately dealt with under another policy, Act or procedure, the College (MSS, Principal, Academic Chair (AC) etc.) reserves the right to determine the approach to deal with the concern or refer it to the appropriate forum.
+2. Where a concern is outside the scope of this policy or is one that should be more appropriately dealt with under another policy, Act or procedure, the College (Principal, Academic Chair (AC), Manager of Student Services (MSS), Student Care Navigator (SCN), etc.) reserves the right to determine the approach to deal with the concern or refer it to the appropriate forum.

-2. In most circumstances, mental health concerns that have resulted in concerning behaviour, will not be addressed through this policy.
-If a Manager of Student Services, in consultation with others including the campus Counsellor, determines that behaviours related to an SCS report are the result of mental health, the Responding Student will be supported via the Campus Care Team.
-If mental health is underlying but not related to the behaviours noted in the report, the Manager of Student Services will decide policy jurisdiction and may proceed with SCS.
+3. Mental health concerns resulting in breaches of SCS may not be addressed through this policy.
+If a Student Care Navigator, in consultation with others including the campus Counsellor, determines that behaviours related to an SCS report are the result of mental health, the Responding Student will be supported via the Campus Care Team (CCT).
+If mental health is underlying but not related to the behaviours noted in the report, the Student Care Navigator will decide on policy jurisdiction and may proceed with SCS.

-3. The process is managed at a campus level with the Manager of Student Services who will consult with the Principal, Academic Chair, Faculty and others, for review, care management, clarification on policy jurisdiction and support as required.
+5. The process is managed at a regional /campus level with the Student Care Navigator who will consult with the Manager of Student Services, Academic Chair, Faculty and others as required for review, care management, clarification on policy jurisdiction and support.

-5. Groups: when SCS reports involve multiple Responding Students for one or more incidents, the Manager of Student Services, in consultation with the relevant Academic Chairs and Faculty, will decide how to proceed with the reports.
-The Manager of Student Services can approach the SCS reports as a group or address each one individually based on preliminary fact finding.
+7. Groups: when SCS reports involve multiple Responding Students for one or more incidents, the Student Care Navigator, in consultation with others, will decide how to proceed with the reports.
+The Student Care Navigator may approach the SCS reports as a group or address each one individually based on preliminary fact finding.

-7. Safety: Principals have responsibility for the safety of their campus and will act accordingly to keep their community safe.
-Their actions fall outside of the SCS procedures and may be immediate but may result in an SCS report being made later.
+8. Safety: Principals have responsibility for the safety of their regions/campuses and will act accordingly to keep their community safe.
+Their actions fall outside of the SCS procedures and may be immediate and may result in an SCS report being made later.

 3. Process

-All SCS reports will be reviewed by the Manager of Student Services/designate and will decide whether to pursue based on whether a breach has been identified or supportive information indicates a breach.
+1. All SCS reports will be reviewed by the Student Care Navigator who will decide whether to pursue a more formalized approach, through Student Community Standards Procedure based on whether a breach has been identified or supportive information indicates a breach.

-If the report outlines a breach of policy, the Manager of Student Services or designate begins a process outlined below.
+3. If the report indicates a breach of policy, the Student Care Navigator begins the process outlined below.
 A process that considers all the steps in a different sequence may also occur.

 Step Action